 †AER stands for Annual Equivalent Rate and illustrates what the interest rate would be if interest was paid and added each year.

 Can Leeds Building Society change the interest rate?The interest rate on this account is fixed, this means the interest rate paid on your account won’t change during the fixed rate term subject to the minimum balance of £100 being maintained.

-What would the estimated balance be after 12 months based on a deposit?Assuming that £1,000 is deposited into the account at the time it is opened and no deposits or withdrawals are made then based on an interest rate of 0.50% you will receive an interest payment of £5 at the end of the fixed term 3 April 2022, giving an overall account balance of £1,005.
+What would the estimated balance be after 12 months based on a £1,000 deposit?Assuming that £1,000 is deposited into the account at the time it is opened, no deposits or withdrawals are made and interest is paid annually and added to the account, then based on an interest rate of 0.80% you will receive an interest payment of £8 at the end of the fixed term 28 February 2023, giving an overall account balance of £1,008.